Skip to main content

 Conversion

-Existing customers may choose to convert their personal account to a business account, while keeping their personal account information.
+Existing customers can convert their personal account to a business account while keeping their personal account information.

 The following table shows a conversion flow on mobile devices: